Melania Trump, Classy First Lady!

 Melania showed off a variety of looks during the week.

 |On Thursday night before the Friday inauguration, Melania wore a sequined champagne gown by Reem Acra for the Indiana Society Ball.
 She showed the dress off as well as any (other) model in the business (AFP).|

 Whether conscious emulation or not, it is this author's opinion that Melania bears a striking resemblance to screen legend Sophia Loren.
 Any lady should be proud of such a complimentary comparison.
+Is it a coincidence?
 Judge for yourself.

-There is no question that Melania now is the pride of her hometown village of Sevnica and, really, her entire homeland of Slovenia and the entire world.
+There is no question that Melania now is the pride of her hometown village of Sevnica and, really, her entire homeland of Slovenia, and even the entire world.
 The largest Christmas tree in Slovenia’s capital far away from Melania's hometown, in Ljubljana, is now called Melania, and the region does a booming business in "First Lady" products.
 A local dessert has been named "Melanija" in her honor.
 Melania carries herself in a way that casts her upbringing and background in a positive light.
 At the most basic level, Melania reflects positively on the immigrant experience.
 It also shows that models are more than just clotheshorses, they can be refined, intelligent and radiant.
 Really, anyone associated with Melania should be proud of her.